 I have worked with children of all ages since 2007, I worked as a youth worker and indoor nursery practitioner up on Shetland, where I am originally from.
 This is where I also completed my BA Child and Youth Studies with University of the Highlands and Islands.

-My favourite things about WOK is of course the environment – its challenging, ever changing and offers natural materials for imagination play!
-WOK is the first child led practice I’ve worked in and I am seeing the benefits it brings to each child, they learn at their own pace, focus on what they’re personally interested in and naturally learn to risk assess them selves, using their common knowledge and being aware of their surroundings.
+My favourite thing about WOK is of course the environment – its challenging, ever changing and offers natural materials for imagination play!
+WOK is the first child led practice I’ve worked in and I am seeing the benefits it brings to each child.

 I first heard about WOK before I started college and I remember being fascinated about the idea of outdoor learning.
 Now two years later, after finishing my HNC in Early Education and Childcare, I am so glad to be working at WOK.
 Everyday in the woods is different.
 I love the outdoor environment and all that it has to offer for the children.
 It is wonderful seeing the children connecting with nature.
 The outdoor environment helps to build their resilience and also provides them with challenges that promote self esteem and the development of problem solving skills.
 The natural environment is also great for imaginative play.
 I love seeing how the children grow in confidence as they explore play with their peers.